Courts Back Citizen Action vs. Gerrymandering

 - Nov.
 8, 2016 – In wake of court-ordered remapping of Virginia’s congressional districts, former State Senator A. Donald McEachin wins 4th Congressional district seat, giving Democrats four of Virginia’s 11 seats in Congress, two of them now held by blacks.

 Feb.1, 2017 – Despite court-ordered easing of Virginia’s partisan gerrymandering, Republican majority in Virginia General Assembly digs in against gerrymander reform.
 With a single 4-3 negative vote in the Constitutional Subcommittee, GOP kills five proposals for redistricting reform, including one offered by Republican Delegate Steve Landes.
 His proposal calls for a state constitutional amendment that would prohibit the drawing of any political district “for the purpose of favoring or disfavoring any political party, incumbent legislator, member of congress, or other individual or entity.”
-The Republican tactic prompts House reform advocates to call on Speaker William Howell to allow a floor vote on gerrymander reform.
+House reform advocates call on Speaker William Howell to allow a floor vote on gerrymander reform.
 “Gerrymandering has distorted election results and diluted the power of individual voters,” charges Del.
 Charniele Herring, chair of the House Democratic Caucus.
 “We need a full floor vote on a redistricting amendment now.”

 - Nov.
 8, 1983 – By a 61% majority, Washington state voters approve a ballot measure to amend the state Constitution instituting an independent redistricting commission, with two members each from the major parties and a non-voting, nonpartisan chair.